cabalism/updo/README.md

 For a source repository upgrade, bump the `tag` field if picking up a newer version.

-If the `tag` you were on has been superceded by a published version then delete the entry and add a constraint unless the published version is already a match in the downloaded `cabal.config` file from stackage.
+If the `tag` you were on has been superseded by a published version then delete the entry and add a constraint unless the published version is already a match in the downloaded `cabal.config` file from stackage.